aritrabiswas2004/mooc-the-project/README.md

 > The below list is extended when more exercises are completed

 - 3.6
+- 3.7

 ## Deploying the Application

 This application automatically deploys to the GKE cluster from the deployment pipeline in `.github/workflows/main.yaml` (see GitHub actions)

 The images are stored in a Docker repository on Artifact Registry on GCP

+> [!NOTE]
+> For exercise `3.7` the tag name of `3.7` causes the pipeline to fail since it is not a valid namespace name.
+For all other branch names, it works!

 ### Using Kustomize